SQL Server Express: LocalDB

 SQL Server Express LocalDB announced at 2011.

-This version supports silent installation, requires no management and it is compatible with other editions of SQL Server at the API level.
+This version supports silent installation, requires no management and is compatible with other editions of SQL Server at the API level.

 LocalDB runs as non-admin user, requires no configuration or administration.

 LocalDB limits to local system only and supports no remote connections.
-To connect this version it is needs special connection string.
+A special connection string is needed to connect this version.

 It is possible create several instances of the LocalDB for different applications.